barumau/pandunia/engli/kanun.md

 **a me ni ada maw sa zaye.** - But I don't have cats at present.
 **munkin me ada maw sa wile.** - Maybe I will have cats in the future.

 Note!
 Verbs are not conjugated.
-So the verb **hava** stayed the same in all tenses in the examples above.
+So the verb **ada** stayed the same in all tenses in the examples above.

 Naturally time words are used only when they are necessary.
 Usually it